-The bonds are expected to sell through negotiation the week of July 19, 2010.
+The bonds are expected to sell through competitive bid on Nov.
+23, 2010.

 RATING RATIONALE:

 --Massachusetts has a fundamentally strong and wealthy economy, although population growth is slow.

 --The Commonwealth has benefited from conservative budgeting and sound financial practices over time.
 Although significantly reduced, reserves remain to provide a hedge against the Commonwealth's somewhat volatile revenue stream.